 Bachelor of Science (BS) in Information Systems, jointly offered with the Department of Computer Science, combines computer technology and business to prepare students for positions as programmers, systems analysts, network administrators, and other careers in information systems.
 No minor is required.

 Associate of Science (AS) in Business provides students an opportunity to gain the basic knowledge and skills required for initial job placement.

-Minors are available in business administration, economics, global development, marketing, and preparation for graduate studies in business.
+Minors are available in business administration, economics, global development, and marketing.